 - Post-benefit convenience: Repeat orders are always faster since the app saves your address & payment details, and even your favs so re-ordering takes seconds.

-Convenience is a core characteristic of the product and it’s ultimate business value.
+Convenience is a core characteristic of the product and its ultimate business value.
 So it gets paid for.

 Food delivery apps’ demographics

-Our gastronomic habits vary and so do the apps.
+Someone building an on-demand delivery app should be aware that our gastronomic habits vary and so do the apps.